GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

 The tags we used were programmed to turn off when they were dry, and so we do not have fixes for when the birds were stationary at the colony.
-It also seems like there is often quite a lag between a bird departing the colony and the first fix we get.
-Therefore, crawl has inserted long periods (over a day in some cases) of low speed movement away from the colony, when the bird was actually most likely at the colony incubating.
+It also seems like we often miss fixes when they are transiting to/from the colony.
+Therefore, crawl has inserted long periods (over a day in some cases) of low speed movement away from or towards the colony, when the bird was actually most likely at the colony incubating.
 I expect this over-abundance of points near the colony would bias our habitat models, and so I have removed the points in these sections of the trips.

 This has the downside that we do not know exactly when a trip started or finished, but the resulting approximate start and finish times for the